 We estimate a multi-country multi-sector New Keynesian model to quantify the drivers of the pandemic-era inflation.
 The model incorporates a rich set of sectoral and aggregate shocks that transmit through the global trade and production network.
 This framework allows us to match observed headline inflation rates across countries as well as changes in sector-level prices, wages, and exchange rates.
 Estimating the model for a world economy consisting of the United States, Euro Area, Russia, China+RoW, and up to 44 sectors, yields four key findings.
 First, negative supply shocks to factors of production - labor and intermediate inputs - that can be of domestic or foreign origin, initially sparked inflation in 2020-2021.
-Second, positive aggregate demand shocks widened demand-supply imbalances and amplified inflation during 2021-2022.
-Third, the reallocation of consumption between goods and service sectors transmitted the demand-supply imbalances across countries, impacting current accounts.
-Fourth, energy shocks had differential impacts on the Euro Area relative to other countries' inflation rates, due to a higher foreign factor content of trade combined with complementarities between foreign and domestic factors of production.
-Our findings quantifies the inflationary impact of positive aggregate demand shocks under global sectoral supply shocks relative to a counterfactual of only aggregate demand shocks.
+Second, positive aggregate demand shocks, due to stimulative policies, widened demand-supply imbalances and amplified inflation during 2021-2022.
+Third, the reallocation of consumption between goods and service sectors transmitted the demand-supply imbalances across countries.
+Fourth, energy shocks had differential impacts on the Euro Area relative to other countries' inflation rates.
+Our analysis points to the importance of complementarities between foreign and domestic factors, such as energy, intermediate inputs, and labor, in decomposing domestic inflation into its demand and supply side determinants.
+These findings further highlight the inflationary impact of demandside stabilization policies when factor supply is constrained and countries are hit by global sectoral supply shocks.
 JEL Codes: E2, E3, E6, F1, F4